fan-ziqi/robot_lab/README_TEMPLATE.md

 ### Installation

-- Throughout the repository, the name `real_robot` only serves as an example and we provide a script to rename all the references to it automatically:
+- Throughout the repository, the name `real_robot_lab` only serves as an example and we provide a script to rename all the references to it automatically:

 ```
-# Rename all occurrences of real_robot (in files/directories) to your_fancy_extension_name
+# Rename all occurrences of real_robot_lab (in files/directories) to your_fancy_extension_name
 python scripts/rename_template.py your_fancy_extension_name
 ```